 Abstract

-Review of skull of domestic and wild animals are important and have revealed considerable diversity in skull morphology, morphometry, applied anatomy, reflecting species-specific functional, ecological and phylogenetic adaptations.
+Review of then skull of domestic and wild animals are important and have revealed considerable diversity in skull morphology, morphometry, applied anatomy, reflecting species-specific functional, ecological and phylogenetic adaptations.
 Comparative analyses across species such as cattle, buffalo, camels, sheep, goats, pigs, carnivores, and wild ungulates demonstrate variations in cranial shape, orbital structure, foramina and mandibular dimensions.
 Breed- and species-level differences, along with sexual dimorphism, have been effectively characterized using morphometric indices.
 The morphology of skull varies with different breeds within the same species.
 Morphometric indices help us to distinguish between different breeds.
 Better understanding of different internal structures, their dimensions and location are important concerns in research as well as for surgical approaches.
 Applied anatomy helps us to understand clinically relevant landmarks in skull.
 Advances in radiography and Computed Tomography imaging have significantly improved visualization of cranial structures, nasal cavities and paranasal sinuses.
 This review covers the important and latest articles in the field of morphology, morphometry and applied anatomical studies with radiography and CT scan imaging studies.

 Keywords: Anatomical, Animals, Applied, Breeds, Domestic, Morphology, Skull